Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 and finding particular invites in a contract.

-The `customProperties` is an object whose properties contain information as defined by the smart contract, to include in the extent of the invitation.
+The `customProperties` is an object whose properties contain information as defined by the smart contract, to include in the value of the invitation.

 ```js